How to Choose Educational Apps That Actually Teach

 - Clear learning objectives: The app teaches specific, named skills (letter sounds, sight words, counting) — not vague "brain training"

-- Adaptive difficulty: The app adjusts to your child's level — harder questions when they are doing well, easier ones when they struggle
+- Adaptive difficulty: The app adjusts to your child — harder when they're doing well, easier when they struggle

-- Immediate feedback: Your child knows instantly whether their answer was correct, and the app explains why
+- Immediate feedback: Your child knows straight away if their answer was right, and the app explains why

-- Session boundaries: The app has natural stopping points or session limits — it does not encourage endless play
+- Session boundaries: The app has natural stopping points — it doesn't encourage endless play

 - Progress tracking: You can see what your child is learning and where they need more practice

-- No manipulative design: No lootboxes, no gacha mechanics, no "watch an ad for more lives", no pressure to make in-app purchases
+- No manipulative design: No lootboxes, no gacha mechanics, no "watch an ad for more lives"

 Red Flags

-- Endless autoplay: The app moves to the next activity without any break or stopping point
+- Endless autoplay: Moves to the next activity without any break

-- Reward-heavy, learning-light: Lots of celebrations and animations but very little actual content
+- Reward-heavy, learning-light: Lots of fireworks and animations but very little actual content

-- No wrong answers: Every response gets a positive reaction (this is entertainment, not education)
+- No wrong answers: Every response gets a gold star (that's entertainment, not education)

-- Aggressive monetisation: Constant prompts to buy, subscribe, or watch ads
+- Aggressive monetisation: Constant prompts to buy or subscribe

-- Vague claims: "Makes your child smarter" or "develops creativity" without explaining how
+- Vague claims: "Makes your child smarter" without explaining how

 A Framework for Productive Screen Time

-Here is a practical framework that balances the benefits of educational technology with healthy limits:
+Here's a practical framework that balances the benefits with healthy limits:

 1. Set Clear Time Limits

-For 4-6 year olds, 20-30 minutes of quality screen time per day is a good target.
-Some families allow more on weekends.
-The exact number matters less than consistency and quality.
+For 4-6 year olds, 20-30 minutes of quality screen time per day is a good starting point.
+The exact number matters less than sticking to it consistently.

-Implementation tip: Use a visual timer that your child can see.
+Tip: Use a visual timer your child can see.
 "When the timer runs out, screen time is over."
-This removes you from the role of "screen time police."
+Takes you out of the role of screen police.

 2. Screen Time Follows Physical Time

-A simple rule: screen time happens only after physical activity.
-Morning play at the playground, then a 20-minute quiz session.
-This ensures screens do not displace movement.
+Simple rule: screens happen only after physical activity.
+Play at the playground or run around the void deck, then a 20-minute quiz session.
+This ensures screens don't replace movement.

 3. No Screens in the Last Hour Before Bed

-Blue light from screens suppresses melatonin production and can delay sleep onset.
-Regardless of content quality, all screens should go off at least 60 minutes before bedtime.
+Blue light suppresses melatonin and can delay sleep.
+All screens off at least 60 minutes before bedtime, no matter what the content is.

 4. Sit With Your Child (Sometimes)

-You do not need to supervise every minute of screen time, but sitting with your child regularly — asking what they are learning, celebrating correct answers, discussing tricky questions — transforms screen time from solitary consumption into shared learning.
+You don't need to supervise every minute, but sitting with your child regularly — asking what they're learning, high-fiving correct answers, talking about tricky questions — turns solo screen time into shared learning.

 5. Use the Right App for the Right Purpose

 Not every screen moment needs to be "educational."
-It is fine for your child to watch a cartoon for 20 minutes while you cook dinner.
-The goal is not to eliminate passive screen time entirely, but to ensure it does not become the dominant type.
+It's fine for your child to watch a cartoon for 20 minutes while you cook dinner.
+The goal isn't eliminating passive screen time entirely — it's making sure it's not the only type.

 - 60% active/educational: Adaptive quizzes, creative tools, interactive books